crobibero/lineageos-microg-barbet/README.md

 - open google maps once, grant it location permissions.
 Just while in use is fine.
 - android auto *should* just work now

+## troubleshooting
-if you get stuck on google maps permission, try pressing cancel instead of settings.
+- if you get stuck on google maps permission, try pressing cancel instead of settings.

-if you are having trouble with first time setup, I found it was helpful to setup the bluetooth connection to the car before plugging in the usb c.
+- if you are having trouble with first time setup, I found it was helpful to setup the bluetooth connection to the car before plugging in the usb c.
+- Also try manually granting permissions to the Android Auto app

 ## Prepare the build environment